Winterstark/Adjutant/README.md

 Usage
 -------

 After running Adjutant it will appear in your top-left corner of the screen, slightly translucent.
-It will autohide after several seconds, so if that happens move your mouse cursor near the top-left screen edge and it will reappear; you can also show/hide it using the global hotkey (the tilde key by default) or via the tray icon.
-This behaviour as well as visual appearance, font, and module settings can all be changed in Options.
+The window will autohide after several seconds, so if that happens move your mouse cursor near the top-left screen edge and it will reappear; you can also show/hide it using the global hotkey (the tilde key by default) or using the tray icon.
+This behaviour, as well as visual appearance, font, and module settings can all be changed in Options.

 ![Screenshot: the help system](http://i.imgur.com/hXsYQyt.png)

 Adjutant has a rudimentary tutorial and a relatively comprehensive help system.
 Type "help" to get a list of commands, and then "help [command]" to learn more about a specific one.
-This readme will only introduce you to Adjutant's capabilities - use the help command to find out more.
+This readme will only introduce you to Adjutant's capabilities — use the "help" command to find out more.

 ### Window appearance

 Click and drag the console window to move its position.
 Click and drag the bottom or right edge to resize the window.
 Note that Adjutant has a minimum and a maximum value for its window height: the min. value is used for a blank console; when the console fills up it begins to increase in height until the max. value is reached.
 To set the min. value just resize the window; to set the max. value hold Control pressed while resizing.
 You can also fine-tune these settings in Options.

-The window also has two values for opacity - one applies when the window is active (the user is typing something in it), the other when it's passive (not focused by the user).
+The window also has two values for opacity — one applies when the window is active (the user is typing something in it), the other when it's passive (not focused by the user).

 If autohide is enabled, after a specific time the console will hide itself using the designated action: